AndronikosKostas/KoenigseggApplication/README.md

 # KoenigseggApplication

+## Q1
+The solution is to the application.c file.

 ## Q2
-I would like more details on that.
-If we use only PWM control, it would be open-loop and we would have a lot of issues to deal with.
-What sounds reasonable to me is to add a PWM after the controller and the send the output to the mechanism.
+If we used only PWM control, it would be open-loop and we would have a lot of issues to deal with.
+What sounds reasonable to me is to add a PWM after the controller and then send the output to the mechanism.

 ## Q3
 Folder structure ?
 What do you mean by that?